background

 Your competitors will be going after the same TAM too.
 So, don't just list competitors.
 Understand their positioning, their weaknesses, what customers complain about.
 That is where your angle lives.

-If every competitor in your space is doing things manually and charging monthly retainers, and you build permanent infrastructure that clients own, that is your gap.
-That is what we do at Nebor.
+If every competitor in your space is doing things manually and charging monthly retainers, and you build permanent infrastructure that lives in the customer's stack, you have a clear differentiator.
+That is the kind of insight that turns a generic market into a defendable one.

 Step 5: Growth potential: is this market expanding, contracting, or stable?